durovsky/rep/rep-I000X.rst

 Linux SW for CP1616
 ========
 **DK-16xx PN IO** [#dk16xx]_ is a software developemnt kit for integration of CP1616 module into various PCs  equipped by standard PCI slot.
 Linux CP1616 driver and user IO Base library sources as well as comprehensive documentation for porting to other OS are included.
 The kit is free of charge, it can be downloaded from Siemens support website [#siemens_sup]_ or ordered directly.
-The following graphic shows the software layers and communictation paths between **CP1616 firmware, Driver IO base library and User program**.
+The following graphic shows the software layers and communictation paths between **CP1616 firmware, Driver, IO base library and User program**.

 .. image:: rep-I000X/overview.jpg